Content Migration. How to Move Your Content to a New Website?

 Analyzing the traffic will allow you to determine which subpages are the most important for your site.
 However, even those pages that don’t generate traffic may be valuable if they concern specialized issues.
 It’s worth keeping them if the topicality hasn’t decreased drastically.
 What the users are searching for is to some extent determined by the current trends which often make a come back every few years.
 In such a situation it’s worth moving the content to a new site.
 As an example we can take polaroids, cameras that print photos immediately after they’re taken – a decade ago they were considered a thing of the past.

-Polaroid - searching trends
+Polaroid - trendy wyszukiwania

-When you already know which content you want to move and which subpages will replace the deleted ones, then you can start transferring the content to a new page – the one that still isn’t indexed.
-The amount of work that needs to be made manually depends on whether you decide to change your CMS.
-Before starting the migration you should also check if the new system has all the necessary functionalities you need.
-This applies also to how the content of the website is displayed – if together with the migration you decide to change the layout of your site, then it may affect the comfort of the users or, to be more precise, its lack.
+Before starting the migration, you should also check if the new system, as part of your new website platform, has all the necessary functionalities you need.
+This is vital for ensuring the CMS selection supports your content strategy and migration plan effectively.
+This applies also to how the content of the website is displayed – if together with the migration you decide to change the layout of your site on the new website platform, then it may affect the comfort of the users or, to be more precise, its lack.
 If the content of a new website is to be shown in “a more spectacular way”, make sure that the search engine robots will be able to read it.
 In a situation when Search Console can’t be used for this purpose, go for Fetch & Render.

 Remember to ensure that you’ve moved all the elements linked to the content, especially those that have impact on SEO: